SYSU-Workflow-Lab/DeepScaler/README.md

 ```

 ## IX.
 Contact
-If you have any questions, feel free to contact Shijie Song through Email (<songshj6@mail2.sysu.edu.cn>, <mengchy3@mail2.sysu.edu.cn>) or Github issues.
+If you have any questions, feel free to contact Shijie Song or Chunyang Meng through Email (<songshj6@mail2.sysu.edu.cn>, <mengchy3@mail2.sysu.edu.cn>) or Github issues.
 Pull requests are highly welcomed!